 Local organisations such as NewStarts

 Local organisations such as NewStarts, which receives funding from Big Issue Invest, often know their local area’s needs.
 To donate you can either drop by the depot Monday-Friday or arrange a collection with one of their volunteers on 01527 882410.
-Whether or not the item will be collected will be up to the drivers discretion based upon the condition of the item.
+Drivers decide based on the condition of the item whether it can be collected.

-Sue Ryder is a charity that provides palliative care and aid to those living with a terminal illness alongside providing bereavement support to those in need.
+Sue Ryder is a charity that provides palliative care and aid to those living with a terminal illness alongside providing bereavement support to those in need, and is one of the most recognisable charities that collect furniture.
 The charity will rehome all furniture except white goods as long as the furnishings are in re-saleable condition.
 To find out if you will be able to receive a pick up call their national furniture line on 0333 0031883.

 Most Salvation Army shops will take small portable furniture items however, for the larger items such as sofas and beds specialist branches are available in the Luton and Glasgow area.
-Both shops have volunteers willing to come and collect larger donations within the next day.
+In terms of charity furniture collection, both shops have volunteers willing to come and collect larger donations within the next day.